 We like to involve users in every phase of the Rhino development process.
 As with prior releases, we will be inviting current users to try, test, and provide feedback on the next release while it is still in development.

 But now we have something new.
 You will now be able to participate in the development beyond the upcoming release.

-Since many development efforts span more than one release, we have setup the Serengeti Project to give users more direct influence on all future Rhino developments.
+Since many development efforts span more than one release, we have set up the Serengeti Project to give users more direct influence on all future Rhino developments.

-That means you can always have access to the weekly builds of everything we are working on no matter when or if it will be released.
+This means you can always have access to the weekly builds of everything we are working on no matter when or if it will be released.
 You will also have access to our internal developer discussion, developer notes, and issues tracking system.